Going beyond the Chandrasekhar-Clogston limit in a flat-band superconductor

 \textit{Outlook}. -- We have presented a mechanism for how a spin-singlet superconductor can survive beyond the Chandrasekhar-Clogston limit.
-The mechanism relies on having a dispersive band crossing the Fermi level, an additional flat band nearby, sufficient intra-band interaction in the flat band, and some interband scattering.
-Realization in experiments requires a thin-film superconductor with a, preferably tunable, induced spin-splitting.
+The mechanism relies on having a sufficiently dispersive band crossing the Fermi level, an additional flat-band nearby, sufficient intra-band interaction in the flat-band, and some interband scattering.
+Experimental realization would typically be through a thin-film superconductor with a, preferably tunable, induced spin-splitting.
 The spin-splitting can be achieved by exposing the superconductor to a strong in-plane magnetic field, or to a combination of a ferromagnet and an external field where the additional external field provides the tunability of the strength of the spin-splitting \cite{Ouassou2018}.
-The necessary band structure could be realized in artificial electronic lattices, optical lattices, or in twisted multilayers.
-The especially relevant case of a dispersive band on top of a flat band corresponds to the limiting case where the chemical potential in Fig.\! \ref{Fig1} is taken almost down to the bottom of the band, e.g.\! $\mu = -4t + \mu_0$.
+The necessary band structure could be realized in twisted multilayers, artificial electronic lattices or alternatively in optical lattices.
+The especially relevant case of a dispersive band on top of a flat-band corresponds to the limiting case where the chemical potential in Fig.\! \ref{Fig1} is taken almost down to the bottom of the band, e.g.\! $\mu = -4t + \mu_0$.
 Importantly, the flatness of the flat-band should be stable in the presence of spin-splitting.
 Finally, the interactions could originate with phonons in twisted multilayers or be engineered in artificial systems.
 The choice of interactions in Fig.\! \ref{Fig1} could e.g.\! in principle correspond to the electrons in both bands coupling similarly to Einstein phonons.
-As shown in Fig.\! \ref{Fig2} and \ref{Fig3}, the results for the critical field are, however, quite robust to band-dependence of the interaction strengths, allowing for reduction of the interband scattering as well as for a much larger intraband scattering in the dispersive band than in the flat-band.\\
+As shown in Fig.\! \ref{Fig2} and \ref{Fig3}, the results for the critical field are, however, quite robust to band-dependence of the interaction strengths, allowing for reduction of the interband scattering as well as for a much larger intraband scattering in the dispersive band than in the flat-band.\\ More exhaustive studies of realistic systems with similar properties as our model system, taking into account the details of the band structure and the interactions, should be performed in order to more closely relate the results to experiments.
+Special attention should be paid to the theoretical approach when a flat-band is present and when the Fermi energy is not dominating the other energy scales in the system, which e.g.\! can be the case when the chemical potential is close to the bottom of the conduction band.
+Future work could also include analysis of the stability of other superconducting phases such as FFLO states, or investigation of e.g.\! single-band models featuring bands that are partially flat and partially dispersive \cite{Aoki2020}, where our mechanism in principle also could be applicable.\\ \textit{Summary}. -- Our results demonstrate that spin-singlet superconductivity beyond the Chandrasekhar-Clogston limit could be possible in flat-band systems.
+Future studies should perform more detailed calculations for realistic systems in order to more closely connect the findings to experiments.\\ We thank Even Thingstad for valuable discussions.
+We acknowledge financial support from the Research Council of Norway Grant No. 262633 ``Center of Excellence on Quantum Spintronics'' and Grant No. 323766.